 He joined the HaPPeN team in 2017.
 His research activities are currently split between preparing the RhINO-P trial and establishing a basic science group at the Institute to investigate novel and immediately-translatable approaches in the field of nerve surgery.

-The HaPPen team are delighted to announce that they have appointed a new project manager to assist in the development and delivery of exciting new trial s in peripheral nerve surgery.
-The PM will lead the existing team and ensure that the HaPPeN portfolio continues to expand to bring world leading research to UHB.
+The HaPPen team are delighted to announce that they have appointed a new project manager to assist in the development and delivery of exciting new trials in peripheral nerve surgery.
+The new PM, Rowena Williams, brings a wealth of experience from her work as a paramedic, Emergency Health Practitioner and from working in the field of clinical research and device testing.
+Rowena will lead the existing team and ensure that the HaPPeN portfolio continues to expand to bring world leading research to UHB.

 Joel joined the HaPPeN team as the new research fellow in August 2018 .
 He brings skills in programming and database development and management in addition to his clinical skills.
 He is focussed on maintaining recruitment targets and data handling for the RANGER, Match, Submit and CoNNECT trials.